 \begin{itemize} \item[(1)] the tensoring defined by $\mathsf{C} \times L(X)$ for any relative category $\mathsf{C}$ and simplicial set $X$, which preserves colimits in each variable and defines a left Quillen bifunctor;

 \item[(2)] cotensoring defined by $\mathsf{C}^{L(X)}$ for any relative category $\mathsf{C}$ and simplicial set $X$;

 \item[(3)] simplicial hom spaces defined by

-for any relative categories $\mathsf{C}$ and $\mathsf{D}$, where the simplicial structure is induced by the cosimplicial structure of $\Delta^{\bullet}$. \end{itemize} \end{theorem} \begin{proof} The conditions needed for a lax simplicial model category are all satisfied because of the following properties of the cartesian product and the internal hom: \begin{itemize} \item The pushout-product axiom for the tensoring boils down to an application of the pushout-product axiom for the cartesian product since $\times$ is a left Quillen bifunctor and $L$ a left Quillen functor.
+for any relative categories $\mathsf{C}$ and $\mathsf{D}$, where the simplicial structure is induced by the cosimplicial structure of $\Delta^{\bullet}$. \end{itemize} \end{theorem} \begin{proof} The conditions needed for a lax simplicial model category are all satisfied because of the following properties of the cartesian product and the internal hom: \begin{itemize} \item The pushout-product axiom for the tensoring is an application of the push\-out-product axiom for the cartesian product, since $\times$ is a left Quillen bifunctor and $L$ a left Quillen functor.

 \item The dual pushout-product, or pullback-corner axiom for the cotensoring boils down to an application of the pullback-corner axiom for the internal hom, which holds true in any closed symmetric monoidal model category.